fxnnxc/fxnnxc.github.io/_main_papers/2024_guidace_loss_for_documents.md

         name: KAIST
 img: /assets/main_papers/2024_guidance_loss_fig_update.png
 author_names: <tag style="font-weight:800">Bumjin Park</tag>, Jaesik Choi
+description: Memorizing documents with known location of GPT is an urgent task for the reliable and faithful generation.
+This work proposes document guidance loss to disentangle document knowledge in LLM.
 ---

 This post is a brief summary of the paper <br>